Tag: 2022

 ASSAD KHAN

-Associate Director of Undergraduate Student Affairs, George Mason University
+Director of Undergraduate Student Affairs, George Mason University

-Khan is a 20+ year DC radio veteran.
-Having started as an intern which eventually turned into a spot as an on-air personality at the Legendary 99-1 HFS, Khan then went across town to iHeartRadio’s DC101 as a weekend/swing DJ.
-Focusing primarily on the alternative rock format, Khan has worked to engage audiences, build a rapport with the listeners and educate students on the industry of radio.
+Assad worked in DC radio veteran for over 15 years.
+Having started as an intern and eventually an on-air personality at the Legendary 99-1 HFS, Assad was on iHeartRadio’s DC101 as a weekend/swing DJ.
+Focusing primarily on the alternative rock format, he has worked to engage the audience, build a rapport with the listeners and educate students on the industry of radio.
 During college, he was the promotions and public affairs director as well as a DJ of various specialty shows at WWVU-FM (U92) at West Virginia University.
-In his free time, he works as the Associate Director of Undergraduate Student Affairs in the College of Science at George Mason University.
+In his free time, he works as the Director of Undergraduate Student Affairs in the

 KATIE URBAN